The Enigma of Organisational Culture

 Enigma: “a puzzling or inexplicable occurrence or situation”.(DICTIONARY, 2020).

-I have described OC as an “enigma” due to my own experiences of many organisations with whom I have worked closely.
+I have described OC as an “enigma” due to my experiences with many organisations I have worked closely with.
 Some really baffle me.

-In my experience, most senior leaders within organisations believe (or choose to believe) that the values are upheld by everyone.
-Some will even support this belief by saying that when they ask their people, the answer is generally “yes, everything is fine”.
+In my experience, most senior leaders within organisations believe (or choose to believe) that everyone upholds the values.
+Some will even support this belief by saying that when they ask their people, the answer is generally, “yes, everything is fine”.
 That is not evidence!
 The only evidence you have from that is that someone said: “yes, everything is fine”!
-The truth is more often than not, totally different!
+The truth is, more often than not, totally different!

-To add to our dismay, and their future issues, they do not realise that their employees no longer trusted them.
+Adding to our dismay and their future issues, they did not realise that their employees no longer trusted them.

 All too often, we take information from others as truth/fact.
 But bear in mind that sometimes when people tell us “everything is just fine”, they may believe that they need to protect themselves.
-Look at the programme entitled “undercover boss”, it lets CEOs discover all manner of ills they knew nothing about.
+Look at the programme entitled “undercover boss”; it lets CEOs discover all sorts of issues they knew nothing about.
 Why didn’t they know of them?
 Nobody told them!
-Why, I’d imagine they didn’t want to risk the backlash or consequences of telling the truth!
+Why?
+I’d imagine they didn’t want to risk the backlash or consequences of telling the truth!

 Resolving the enigma!

-First, identify what is wrong?
+First, identify what is wrong.
 Warning!
-This is most probably going to be uncomfortable as you need to identify why your perceived culture is not what people “say” it is, and ask why has it not been challenged?
+This will probably be uncomfortable as you need to identify why your perceived culture is not what people “say” it is and ask why it has not been challenged.
 We call this the Phoenix Effect.
-Burn down all the misconceptions, the avoidance, the assumptions, and do it quickly by promoting a far better future for all.
-To do this you’ll need people willing to speak freely, so build trust by creating a robust ES² environment.
+Burn down all the misconceptions, the avoidance, and the assumptions, and do it quickly by promoting a better future for all.
+To do this, you’ll need people willing to speak freely, so build trust by creating a robust ES² environment.

-(An ES² environment is where the organisation provides Emotional Security so everyone has Emotional Safety knowing that they can be authentic and say whatever they wish, respectfully and respectfully, without the fear of consequence).
+(An ES² environment is where the organisation provides Emotional Security so everyone has Emotional Safety knowing that they can be authentic and say whatever they wish, respectfully and without the fear of consequence or reprisal).

-Second, establish your (OCET) made up from engaged and motivated individuals from all areas of your organisation.
+Second, establish your (OCET) made up of engaged and motivated individuals from all areas of your organisation.
 These people will become the engine for HR to drive your OC programme.

 Third, plan, prepare and advertise your OC analysis workshops.
 These cannot be facilitated until the ES² environment is fully in place.
 These are open, searching and free speaking events where your people can say whatever they want.
 They must be allowed to do this for you to gather the true data you need for the programme.

-Fourth, facilitate all the planned workshops in as short a space of time as possible.
+Fourth, facilitate all the planned workshops in as short a time as possible.
 Attendees should ideally be from the same levels so there is no peer pressure which may prevent speaking freely.
-So team members, then managers, then senior manager and then senior leadership.
+So team members, leaders/managers, senior leaders and managers, and your exec team (yes, them too).

 Fifth?
-Ask us in for a chat to discuss how to measure it and continuously monitor it.
+Ask us for a chat to discuss how to measure it and continuously monitor it.

 How do we create and cultivate a great OC?

 OC is created like a wonderful recipe for a great meal.
-It is the bringing together of the various ingredients which work together to form a mouth-watering and fulfilling outcome for all.
-It provides flavour, warmth, nutrition and sustenance for a wonderful working environment.
+It is the combining of various ingredients that work together to form a mouth-watering and fulfilling outcome for all.
+It provides flavour, warmth, nutrition and sustenance for a wonderful, SAFE working environment.

-The organisational values, which are usually to be found everywhere, have to be brought to life through your robust OC programme.
-The responsibility for driving it to success will rest with each team but supported, monitored and reported on by your newly founded OCET. (“Organisational Culture Engagement Team”).
+The organisational values displayed everywhere must be brought to life through your robust OC programme.
+The responsibility for driving its success will rest with each team and will be supported, monitored and reported on by your newly founded OCET. (“Organisational Culture Engagement Team”).

-While we have been cheeky enough to suggest just 3 of the key ingredients, each of those 3 ingredients holds further critical ingredients:
+While we have been cheeky enough to suggest just three of the key ingredients, each of those three ingredients holds further critical ingredients:

-Having created your OCET, empower it to do many things we’d happily recommend, but most of all, this team will become the engine that drives your OC programme onwards and upwards to success and a far better working environment.
+Having created your OCET, empower it to do many things, which we’d happily recommend.
+Your OCET will become the engine that drives your OC programme onwards and upwards to success and a far better working environment.
 This will not be easy, but the more you invest in this, the quicker the difference will be felt across the organisation.

-Regardless of what the organisation promotes as its OC, for me, it is ALL about the feeling of the lived experience of each individual.
-This, more often than not, is frequently different between teams or areas of the organisation.
+Regardless of what the organisation promotes as its OC, it is ALL about the feeling of each individual's lived experience.
+More often than not, this frequently differs between teams or areas of the organisation.
 It is rarely what the organisation says it is.
 This needs to change.
-Organisations need to get everyone on the same page of openness and honesty and feeling safe to show their vulnerability.
+Organisations need to get everyone on the same page regarding openness, honesty and feeling safe to show their vulnerability.
 As more people do this, more people will follow their lead.
 So regardless of your position, just get out there and lead from the front.
-Each and every one of us can lead, regardless of our role or hierarchical position.
+Everyone can lead, regardless of their role or hierarchical position.

-There are a growing number of wonderful organisations who promote authenticity and care for their people in a totally ES² environment.
+A growing number of wonderful organisations promote authenticity and care for their people in a totally ES² environment.
 For example, I attended a recent Zoom chat with some wonderful people such as Jodi Rabinowitz from Zoom, Laurel Farrer from Distribute Consulting, Morgan Smith-Leynard from Help Scout and Laïla von Alvensleben from Mural.
-What all these people added was an overarching focus on people, the individual needs of humans, listening and daring to be authentic… I could go on.
-Is the chat always work focused?
-No not at all!
+All these people added an overarching focus on people, the individual needs of humans, listening and daring to be authentic… I could go on.
+Is the chat always work-focused?
+No, not at all!
 But the non-work moments of social engagement bring people together (Consulting, 2020).

 What does a great OC look like?

 When an organisation has a great OC which is proactively driven, I believe it is like a jigsaw.
-The pieces of the jigsaw itself are arguably delicate, but once it is complete the jigsaw is extremely hard to pull apart.
+The jigsaw pieces are arguably delicate, but it is difficult to pull apart once it is complete.
 Why?

-In the same way, an organisation with a robust OC programme will ensure that each element helps the other as each is dependent on the other to ensure unity and collaboration.
-This helps everyone become a living breathing part of the OC programme.
+In the same way, an organisation with a robust OC programme will ensure that each element helps the other as each depends on the other to ensure unity and collaboration.
+This helps everyone become a living, breathing part of the OC programme.

 OC is no different.
-Any organisation that truly wants to invest in its OC and reap the many rewards it will bring, needs to understand and accept all the time, effort and commitment it is going to take to get it working and maintain it.
-Once complete, the maintenance is the easy part as it just requires a great programme to support it and the right people to manage it.
-Start to live and breathe your values and your people will walk beside you unconsciously promoting how good it is to work at your organisation as it actively cares for its people.
+Any organisation that genuinely wants to invest in its OC and reap the many rewards it will bring needs to understand and accept all the time, effort and commitment it will take to get it working and maintain it.
+Once complete, maintenance is easy as it just requires a great programme to support it and the right people to manage it.
+Start to live and breathe your values, and your people will walk beside you, unconsciously promoting how good it is to work at your organisation as it cares for its people.

-Our Phoenix Effect takes you from the burning down of what didn’t work to the implementation of the new and the best for your organisation.
+Our Phoenix Effect takes you from the burning down of what didn’t work to implementing the new and best for your organisation.
 We are with you every step of the way with thoughts and suggestions.
 Show your customers and clients that you care about them and your own employees, and they will care about your organisation and respect and admire your brand because you care (Shockley-Zalabak et al., 2010).

 Why is culture different between teams?